-Cash used in investing activities was \$125 million during the first quarter of 2000 compared to \$307 million for the same period in 1999.
-During the first quarter of 1999, we increased our ownership in Halla Climate Control to 70%, as described below.
+Cash used in investing activities was \$297 million during the first six months of 2000, compared with \$927 million for the same period in 1999.
+During the first half of 1999, we acquired the automotive interiors division of Compagnie Plastic Omnium, headquartered in France, for about \$479 million and increased our ownership in Halla Climate Control to 70% by purchasing an additional 35% interest for \$84 million.
 Cash used in investing activities was \$1.45 billion, \$940 million and \$943 million in 1999, 1998 and 1997, respectively.
 The primary use of cash for investing activities in each year was for capital expenditures.
-In addition, in 1999, we acquired the automotive interiors division of Compagnie Plastic Omnium, headquartered in France, for about \$479 million, and increased our ownership in Halla Climate Control to 70% by purchasing an additional 35% interest for \$84 million.
-In 1998 we made several acquisitions totaling about \$103 million, including acquiring PABA, Inc. (now Visteon Climate Control Systems), two manufacturing facilities in Poland and Zexel Innovations.
+In addition, in 1999 we acquired the automotive interiors division of Compagnie Plastic Omnium and increased our ownership in Halla Climate Control, as mentioned above.
+In 1998 we made several acquisitions totaling about \$103 million, including PABA, Inc. (now Visteon Climate Control Systems), two manufacturing facilities in Poland and Zexel Innovations.

-Our capital expenditures were \$115 million during the first three months of 2000 compared to \$196 million for the same period in 1999.
-The decrease in capital spending in 2000 reflects timing of equipment receipts.
+Our capital expenditures were \$284 million during the first six months of 2000, compared to \$384 million for the same period in 1999.
+The decrease in capital spending in 2000 reflects timing of product programs, investment projects and equipment receipts.
 Our capital expenditures were \$876 million in 1999, \$861 million in 1998 and \$917 million in 1997, with about 48% in each year spent on Comfort, Communication & Safety, about 45% in each year spent on Dynamics & Energy Conversion and about 7% in each year spent on Glass.
 We currently expect about \$930 million in capital expenditures in 2000.
 Our capital expenditures are used primarily for equipment, tooling and other spending associated with new product programs.
 Our capital expenditure program promotes our growth-oriented business strategy by investing in core areas, where efficiencies and profitability can be enhanced, and by targeting funds for new innovative technologies, where long-term growth opportunities can be realized.
 Capital expenditures also will be used for expansion into new markets outside of the United States and the continued implementation of lean manufacturing strategies.